Vein Disease and Education

 - No incisions or scars

-- Effective for various types of varicose veins
+- Effective for treating a variety of varicose veins

 - Covered by most insurance plans